wultra/powerauth-server/docs/SOAP-Service-Methods.md

 ### Method 'createActivation'

 Create an activation for given user and application, with provided maximum number of failed attempts and expiration timestamp, including a key exchange between PowerAuth Client and PowerAuth Server.
 Prepare the activation to be committed later.

+If optional `activationOtp` value is set, then the activation's OTP validation mode is set to `ON_COMMIT`.
+The same OTP value must be later provided in [CommitActivation](#method-commitactivation) method, to complete the activation.

 After successfully calling this method, activation is in OTP_USED state.

 #### Request